ozone-his/ozone-analytics/README.md

 ./fetch-ozone-distro.sh 1.0.0-SNAPSHOT
 ```

 This will fetch the distro and place it in the `ozone-analytics/scripts` folder under a subfolder `distro`.
-Once this distro is fetch go into the docker folder:
+Once this distro is fetched go into the docker folder:

 ```
 cd ../docker